-- Ability to fight off sickness or disease
+- Ability to fight off sickness and disease

-- Reduced risk of heart disease, stroke, diabetes, cancers and bone diseases such as osteoporosis in the future
+- Reduced risk of heart disease, stroke, diabetes, cancers, and bone diseases in the future

-How can I help my child choose healthy foods?
+What can I do to help my child make healthy choices about food?

-- If you choose canned fruits, look for those that are canned in their own juices or light syrup as opposed to heavy syrup.
+- Get frozen and canned fruits and vegetables if you can’t find fresh fruits and vegetables.
+Look for fruits that are canned in their own juices or light syrup instead of heavy syrup.

 - Serve whole-grain breads and cereals.

-- Offer low-fat milk, cheese and dairy products.
+- Offer low-fat milk, cheese, and other dairy products.

-- When reading labels, keep in mind that the ingredients are listed in order of predominance.
-So if, for example, you’re reading a cereal label, it would be best for the first ingredient to be a grain, not fructose or high fructose corn syrup or sucrose/sugar.
+Read food labels.
+The Nutrition Facts label on packaged foods and drinks lists useful information, such as the serving size, and the amount of calories and nutrients per serving.
+When reading labels, keep in mind that the ingredients are listed in descending order by weight.
+If you’re reading a cereal label, it would be best for the first ingredient to be a grain, not added sugar (for example, fructose or high-fructose corn syrup).

-- Include breakfast in the daily line-up.
-Breakfast is very important to give your child the energy he or she needs to fuel learning.
+- Make breakfast part of the morning routine.
+Breakfast is important to give your child the energy he or she needs to learn and be active.

 - Encourage your child to eat slowly and to stop eating when he or she starts to feel full.